marianoktm/SECPROG-Unisa/README.md

 Let's run `nc -lvnp 18211` on the helper terminal again, then we can run the attack:

-I wasn't able to catch the moment where the file is sent on the host machine, but on the helper terminal we can surely check the attack was successful:
+I wasn't able to catch the moment where the file is sent on the host machine, but on the helper terminal we can clearly check the attack was successful:

 ```
 nc -lvnp 18211